 More people in the United States suffer from an anxiety than any other mental health condition, with approximately 40 million people experiencing some form of anxiety disorder each year.
 Occasional bouts of anxiety that are sparked by a stress-inducing event or situation are common to us all.
 A job interview, having to make a presentation or deliver a speech to a crowd, or a sudden frightening event can result in the temporary symptoms of anxiety.
-But when the grip of anxiety does not resolve, leading to debilitating fear or impaired functioning, an anxiety disorder has likely developed.
+But when the grip of anxiety does not resolve, leading to debilitating fear or impaired functioning, feeling like your are out of your mind an anxiety disorder has likely developed.

 The Different Types of Anxiety